Back to Bits & Bobs

 replace them with the new ones bundled with the midi zip.
 Don't

-delete them without making sure you have them backed up
+delete them, make sure you have them backed up somewhere in case

-Now open your new Postscript zip and you will see a whole mess of
+2. Now open your new Postscript zip and you will see a whole mess

-took the old one from.
+just took the old one.
 Ignore all the other files in the zip, if

 you're reading this none of them need concern you.

-Now do the same with the Midi zip, and in there you will find new
+3. Now do the same with the Midi zip, and in there you will find

 files you may have removed.
 Again copy them, don't move